George614/active_inference/README.md

 # active_inference
-playground for active inference in Python
+Code to support basic active inference in Python.
+This backs up the paper "On Generalizing Active Inference to Perceptual-Motor Learning Tasks"